Bicycle Tours & Trips in Baltic

 A 346 km route through Baltic States begins at Vilnius's UNESCO Old Town.
 The path winds along Curonian Spit's dunes, through Gauja National Park, and around Saaremaa Island.
 Support vehicle accompanies riders throughout the 11-day connection of medieval capitals.

-Duration 11 days Destinations Lithuania, Latvia, Estonia Age Range 8 to 90 year olds Operated in English, German Physical Rating Moderate Distance 692 mi Operator Baltic Bike Travel UAB From
+Duration 11 days Destinations Lithuania, Latvia, Estonia Age Range Ages 8+ Operated in English, German Physical Rating Moderate Distance 692 mi Operator Baltic Bike Travel UAB From

-Duration 14 days Destinations Lithuania, Latvia, Estonia Age Range 8 to 90 year olds Operated in English, German Physical Rating Moderate Distance 1009 mi Operator Baltic Bike Travel UAB From
+Duration 14 days Destinations Lithuania, Latvia, Estonia Age Range Ages 8+ Operated in English, German Physical Rating Moderate Distance 1009 mi Operator Baltic Bike Travel UAB From

 This moderate cycling tour covers 184km through Baltic highlights.
 The route follows Jurmala's coastal paths, through Gauja National Park to medieval Turaida Castle, and across Saaremaa Island to the Kaali crater.
 Quality bikes and full support vehicle ensure comfortable cycling experience.

-Duration 7 days Destinations Riga, Jurmala, Sigulda, Saaremaa, Tallinn Age Range 8 to 90 year olds Operated in English, German Physical Rating Moderate Distance 277 mi Operator Baltic Bike Travel UAB From
+Duration 7 days Destinations Riga, Jurmala, Sigulda, Saaremaa, Tallinn Age Range Ages 8+ Operated in English, German Physical Rating Moderate Distance 277 mi Operator Baltic Bike Travel UAB From

 Baltic Bike self-guided supported cycle tour in Latvia and Estonia (From Riga)